 Fine Art Works

 The pieces below are complete works created for various academic projects.
 Check out the videos which are super-speed time-lapses of the editing process, and follow any links to learn more about the project.
-You can visit the original "Drowning in the Lifesaving Service" poster in the Maine Law library, 3rd floor!

 If you're interested in purchasing a limited fine art print, please get in touch directly.